CodeURJC-DAW-2022-23/webapp5/README.md

 ### Sergio Octavio Mancebo

 #### The five most important commits:
+Sergio has created some of the methods of the games in the rest api, also some of the user and the review.

 | Commit number | Description                                      | Link                                                                                            |
 | ------------- | ------------------------------------------------ | ----------------------------------------------------------------------------------------------- |